VolmitSoftware/Wormholes/README.md

 - [x] Improve packet utilization
 - [x] Create a hud when right clicking portals for per portal settings
 - [x] Support per portal settings
+- [x] Do not send a player to the destination if a link cannot be established (causes a player to enter the server in the wrong position if a link is missing)
 - [ ] Safley spawn actual player entities via protocollib to display players on the other side of the portal
 - [ ] Use permissions with perhaps different ways of creating portals
 - [ ] Use a name tag to indicate the player's name, and some symbol to represent the fact that they arent on this server and simply on the destination portal